Communication and Public Awareness

 - Money silos:

 - There is not simply one “pot” of transportation funding.
 State and federal laws and policies frequently dictate how and where transportation funds can be used, putting the money in “silos.”
 For example, in Idaho, the state constitution prohibits fuel tax from being used for public transportation.
-Federal funding also is divided into “silos,” which specify how certain funds can be used.

 - Donors vs donees:

 - In Idaho, we get more back in federal gas tax than our citizens put in, due to federal legislation that sets a minimum share per state regardless of population.
 The amount varies, but generally we get at least $1.50 for every $1 our citizens pay.
-This may change in the future, decreasing Idaho’s share of federal transportation dollars.
+This could change in the future, decreasing Idaho’s share of federal transportation dollars.